viam-modules/viam-ufactory-xarm/README.md

 ## Note on xArm Studio

 The arm itself runs xArm Studio.
-A developer should be able to use their web browser to go to the arm's IP address, port 18333.
+A developer should be able to use it through their web browser by going to the arm's IP address, port 18333.